UlordChain/UlordChain/doc/guide-startmany.md

 Create the `masternode.conf` file in the same directory as your `wallet.dat`.

-Copy the masternode private key and correspondig collateral output transaction that holds the 10000 UC.
+Copy the masternode private key and correspondig collateral output transaction that holds the 10000 UT.

 The masternode private key may be an existing key from [Option 1](#option1), or a newly generated key from [Option 2](#option2).